- Email Marketing

-Despite the success, CEO and owner Jamie knew that the platform GLTC had used to reach this level of success wasn’t going to carry them further on toward their goals.
+Despite their success, CEO and owner, Jamie, knew that the platform GLTC had used to reach this level wasn’t going to carry them further on toward their goals.
 There were several limitations on how far their old platform could take their business.
 First and foremost was the lack of control over their site.

 Adding products, creating content, launching new sales and promotions were all being held back by the workflow of their existing site.
 It wasn’t a matter of technical expertise either, they just didn’t have the tools to do what they needed to do.
 The business itself was held hostage by the very platform they used to reach their customers.

 Besides being inaccessible to employees, there was a deeper lack of functionality.
 Even when they could arrange development time to release updates, they couldn’t always accomplish the things they needed.
 For a store as large as GLTC, there were a number of tools missing from their businesses toolkit when it came to selling online.
 Not having these tools held their online sales and their business back.

 - Third-party payment integrations

 Shopify Plus is the most accessible ecommerce platform on the market, but Jamie knew that to get the results he wanted for the company, he would need outside expertise, saying “We knew early on that we wanted to do a bespoke web design and add in new functionality and for that we would need Shopify experts - it was way out of our capabilities.”